 What is Write-Through Caching?

-This ensures that every input operation is immediately applied to both the cache and the underlying data source.
+Write-Through Caching is a data synchronization strategy where every input operation is immediately applied to both the cache and the underlying data source.
 Essentially, when an application writes data, NCache, a powerful distributed caching solution, first stores it in memory and then updates the database simultaneously.
 This method guarantees cache-data-source consistency, making it ideal for applications where consistency is critical.

 Figure 1: Update Application data (Write-Through)